suzuna08/Map-app/IMPLEMENTATION.md

 1. **From PlaceCard / PlaceListItem**: A folder+plus icon button in the action row opens `AddToCollectionModal`, which lists all collections with checkmarks for current membership.
 Toggling adds/removes instantly with optimistic updates and toast feedback.

-2. **From collection detail page**: The "+ Add Places" button opens a modal showing all user places not yet in the collection, with search.
-Clicking a place adds it immediately.
+2. **From collection detail page**: The "+ Add Places" button opens a modal showing all user places not yet in the collection, with search and tag filter pills for narrowing results.
+Users can toggle individual user tags to filter the list (AND logic across selected tags).
+The server preloads a lightweight `allPlaces` list and all `place_tags` for the modal via `collections/[id]/+page.server.ts`.

-3. **Bulk on creation**: (Future enhancement) Collections can be created from the current filtered view, capturing all visible place IDs at creation time.
+3. **From Saved View**: The three-dot menu on any saved view pill offers "New Collection" (creates a collection from all matching places) and "Add to Collection..." (opens `AddToCollectionModal` in batch mode).
+The `getPlaceIdsForView()` function re-evaluates the view's filters against `scopedPlaces` to compute matching place IDs.

 **Mobile**: All add/remove actions use explicit buttons and modals — no drag-and-drop dependency.
 The `AddToCollectionModal` renders as a bottom-sheet (rounded top corners, `items-end` on mobile) for thumb-friendly interaction.